 Our Riviera getaway begins in Nice, with its famous beachfront promenade, seductive old town, and thriving night life.
-Nearby, you'll stroll through a seaside village and a Belle Époque mansion, and get up-close with Picasso's paintings — in the artist's home.
+Nearby, you'll stroll through a seaside village and a belle époque mansion, rub elbows with the rich and royal in the principality of Monaco, and get up-close with Picasso's paintings — in the artist's home.
 We'll also take you up into the hills for spectacular views and a lesson in perfume-making at its very source.
-Our adventure ends with a visit to Monaco, where the rich and royal go to (almost) escape from the rest of us.
 Join us for the Best of the French Riviera in 7 Days!

 You'll get all this!

 - A small, friendly group of 24-28 people — half the size of most tour groups

 - Full-time services of a professional Rick Steves guide and local experts who will make the fascinating history, art and culture of France come alive for you

 - All tours and admissions — at no extra cost — covering at least 13 group sightseeing events • Nice orientation • Walking tour of Nice • Monaco day trip • Orientation tour of Monaco • Antibes day trip • Walking tour of Antibes • Picasso Museum tour • St-Paul-de-Vence and Grasse day trip • Fondation Maeght tour • Grasse Perfume tour • Villefranche-sur-Mer day trip • Walking tour of Villefranche-sur-Mer • Villa Ephrussi de Rothschild tour...and more

 - All group transportation during the week in and around Nice